 This spiritual basis for reality is central to biodynamic agriculture.
 Hence, the preparations, which are seen as restorers and amplifiers of subtle energies that may be missing from the land.
 Besides the manure-filled cow horns, other preparations include crushed and powdered quartz that is similarly stuffed into cow horns and buried, yarrow blossoms that are placed into red deer bladders, sunned, and buried, and a simple horsetail (the plant) tea mixture that is sprayed on the soil.

-Despite its esoteric background and the unusual practices employed by biodynamic practitioners, the industry is growing fast (by 16% in 2016 alone), with countless biodynamically produced food and beverage products on the market, including everything from wheat to wine.
+Despite its esoteric background and the unusual practices employed by biodynamic agriculture practitioners, the industry is growing fast (by 16% in 2016 alone), with countless biodynamically produced food and beverage products on the market, including everything from wheat to wine.

 Biodynamics, as it's also called, follows many of the same practices as organic farming (e.g. use of organic fertilizers and integrated pest management), but with the added intention of restoring what biodynamic practitioners call the "life force" to the land, a term used to describe the inherent consciousness in a given ecosystem.

-According to biodynamic farmers such as long-time Ontario, Canada, farmer Titia Posthuma, the idea that the land itself is conscious, and that the different elements of the ecosystem, such as the plants, the soil microorganisms, and the waterways all come together to create a sort of sentience of which the farmer becomes a part of, is at the heart of biodynamics.
+According to biodynamic farmers such as long-time Ontario, Canada, farmer Titia Posthuma, the idea that the land itself is conscious, and that the different elements of the ecosystem, such as the plants, the soil microorganisms, and the waterways all come together to create a sort of sentience of which the farmer becomes a part of, is at the heart of biodynamic agriculture.

 "It's often said in (agricultural) literature that eventually the farm becomes you, and you become the farm.
 That's what happens, you basically become one unit because you care so much for what is happening on the farm," says Posthuma.
 "So many biodynamic practitioners will say that your consciousness is shaped by farming."